coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/prerequisites.md

 ## :unlock: Recommended Stake Pool Security

-If you need ideas on how to harden your stake pool's nodes, refer to [this guide](hardening-an-ubuntu-server.md).
+If you need ideas on how to harden your stake pool's nodes, refer to the topic [Hardening an Ubuntu Server](hardening-an-ubuntu-server.md).

-## :tools: Setup Ubuntu
+## :tools: Installing Ubuntu

-If you need to install **Ubuntu Server**, refer [to this guide.](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview)

-For instructions on installing **Ubuntu Desktop**, refer [to this guide.](https://www.coincashew.com/coins/overview-xtz/guide-how-to-setup-a-baker/install-ubuntu)
+As needed, refer to resources available online to help you install [Ubuntu Server](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview) or [Ubuntu Desktop](https://www.coincashew.com/coins/overview-xtz/guide-how-to-setup-a-baker/install-ubuntu).

 ## :bricks: Rebuilding Nodes

-If you are rebuilding or reusing an existing `cardano-node` installation, refer to the section [Resetting an Installation](../part-v-tips/resetting-an-installation.md).
+If you are rebuilding or reusing an existing Cardano Node installation, then refer to the section [Resetting an Installation](../part-v-tips/resetting-an-installation.md).